slaclab/bsas/README.md

 Collector is build as `bin/*/bsas`.
 Code entry points are in [bsasApp/src/hooks.cpp](bsasApp/src/hooks.cpp).
-See [iocBoot/ioctest/rx.cmd](iocBoot/ioctest/rx.cmd) for example configuration.
+See [iocBoot/ioctest/rx.cmd](iocBoot/ioctest/rx.cmd) for example of how to configure and run a collector.

 File writer is [python/h5tablewriter.py](python/h5tablewriter.py).
 See [iocBoot/ioctest/test.ini](iocBoot/ioctest/test.ini) for example configuration.